 The economic slowdown has reduced and delayed government funding for transportation infrastructure projects and initiatives, decreased availability of financial capital for our customers and adversely impacted real estate development, all of which have adversely impacted our net sales and contract revenues.
 Decreased consumer spending, the failure of certain financial institutions and businesses, concerns about the availability and cost of credit, and reduced corporate profits and capital spending have resulted in a downturn in worldwide economic conditions, as well as budgetary shortfalls increasingly present at all levels of government.
 These unfavorable economic conditions are having a negative impact on customer orders and government funding of infrastructure projects incorporating our products and services.
 Such factors have and may continue to result in cancellations and rescheduling of backlog and customer orders.
-In addition, the recent decline in the U.S. real estate market, particularly in new home and commercial construction, has adversely impacted new road construction and, and has had and may have adverse effects on Transportation Systems contract revenues and Roadway Sensors net sales.
+In addition, the recent decline in the U.S. real estate market, particularly in new home and commercial construction, has adversely impacted new road construction and has had and may continue to have adverse effects on Transportation Systems contract revenues and Roadway Sensors net sales.
 Any of the foregoing economic conditions may adversely affect our net sales and contract revenues in future periods and make it extremely difficult for our customers, our suppliers and us to accurately forecast and plan future business activities.
-Additionally, there continues to be uncertainties regarding the impact of the federal stimulus package and the fact that the accessibility of funds is taking longer than originally anticipated, as well as a delay in the passage of a new Federal Highway Bill.
-If such conditions continue or worsen, our business, financial condition and results of operations could be materially and adversely affected.
+Additionally, there continues to be uncertainty regarding the delay in the passage of a new Federal Highway Bill; however, Congress recently agreed to extend the current levels of funding under the previous bill through March 2012.
+If the conditions above continue or worsen, or uncertainties regarding funding under a new Federal Highway Bill are prolonged, our business, financial condition and results of operations could be materially and adversely affected.